Blendify/blender-manual/blender_docs/manual/interface/buttons_and_controls.rst

 Pie menu items support key accelerators, which are the letters underlined on each menu item.
 Also number keys can be used to select the items.

-If there are sub-pies, available it is indicated by a plus icon.
+If there are sub-pies available, it is indicated by a plus icon.

 See :ref:`Pie menu settings <prefs-pie-menu>`.